Cases of Police Misconduct in Oakland

-Posted in Walkup News on January 29, 2018
+Posted on January 29, 2018 in Walkup News

 The U.S. Constitution and other federal laws give police officers a wide range of what they can do to in the name of justice.
 The California Police Officers Bill of Rights gives police officers immunity from investigation and prosecution for many actions they take during official duty.
 The law does not, however, give law enforcement free rein to harass or abuse citizens.